ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter18.md

 Without saying anything, Lán WàngJī reached out for the black box and took out the same ointment as before.

-Although he perfectly knew that he didn’t injure Wèi WúXiàn, especially since this night was his “first time”, still, he wanted to apply the salve on Wèi WúXiàn.
+Since Lán WàngJī took this time as Wèi WúXiàn's 'first time', he was very careful not to hurt him while making love to him.
+But, even though he knew perfectly well that he didn’t injure him, Lán WàngJī still found the need to apply the salve on him.

 Back then, on their first day, Lán WàngJī felt a little bit bitter afterwards because he had injured Wèi WúXiàn due to his lack of experience; he didn’t know that he should have applied an ointment.

 Therefore, this time, he didn’t want to make the same mistake.

 Seeing what Lán WàngJī was holding in his hand, Wèi WúXiàn began to wonder, “Is it not the ointment?
 Why does he need it for?”
-Then, he realised, “Don’t tell me that he’s going to apply it there!
+Then, he understood.
+“Don’t tell me that he’s going to apply it there!
 No way!
 It’s so embarrassing.”

 Wèi WúXiàn’s first reaction was to run away; however, he was rooted to the spot by Lán WàngJī’s glance.